eggydevvy/Decrypt-Hub/README.md

 # Decrypt-Hub
 Decrypt hub is cool
-u can find some d3crypt3d files i think
+u can find some files for apps that are jailbreaks i think